Multiplicity of Massive stars in the Milky Way (M3W). I. Project description, UNWIND, application to GLS 11 448, and DIB catalog: UNWIND

-\textit{Disentangling.} UNWIND uses the standard disentangling technique of \citet{GonzLeva06}, see also \citet{SimoStur94}.
-The essence of the technique is that SED guesses are provided for each component, shifted in velocity for each epoch, and subtracted from the observed data.
+\textit{Disentangling.} UNWIND uses the iterative shift and subtract disentangling technique of \citet{GonzLeva06}, see \citet{Hadr09} for a comparison between different disentangling methods.
+The essence of the technique is that rectified SED guesses are provided for each component, shifted in RV for each epoch, and subtracted from the observed data.
 The residuals are then calculated and incorporated into new guesses, with the outcome iterated until convergence.
+Each iteration is displayed on the screen for the user to assess convergence and possibly increase the number of cycles if needed or decrease it if convergence is achieved faster.
 As it is common in iterative fitting procedures, the result may alternate between two solutions in consecutive iterations.
 For such a case, UNWIND offers the possibility of accelerating convergence by using the average of two iterations at a point in the process.
-It is possible in principle to include velocity changes into the next iteration but UNWIND leaves that to an outer iteration (see next subsection and examples in subsequent papers).
+It is possible in principle to include RV changes into the next iteration but we do not do it, as UNWIND leaves that to an outer iteration (see next subsection and examples in subsequent papers).
 The algorithm was originally designed to include only two components but with UNWIND it has been expanded into three or more.
 However, if an unconstrained component is added to the iterative procedure, the most likely outcomes are divergent non-physical solutions.
 For that reason, UNWIND allows only for fixed third lights, with the possibility of using the outer iteration to alternate among which components to fit, two at a time.

 \textit{Output.} During the disentangling process, the result of each iteration is displayed on the screen and, optionally, the final result is shown on an interactive spectrum viewer.
 In addition to the final result, the residuals for each epoch are also produced.
 An example of the final products for a spectroscopic GLS~\num{11448}~Aa,Ab epoch (from the analysis in the next section) is shown in Fig.~\ref{disentangling}.